sarisabban/Pose/README.md

 For Parameterise() this is the workflow:

 1. Download the CIF file for the amino acid from the [RCSB Chemical Component Dictionary](https://www.rcsb.org/ligand/) (e.g. `https://files.rcsb.org/ligands/download/PTR.cif`).
-2. Generate a backbone-dependent rotamer library JSON in Dunbrack BBDEP2010 schema from [this repo](https://github.com/sarisabban/ncaarotamers), use the `NCAA_PyRosetta.py` script.
+2. Import or generate a backbone-dependent rotamer library JSON in Dunbrack BBDEP2010 schema from [this repo](https://github.com/sarisabban/ncaarotamers).
 3. Call `Parameterise()` as described above.

 ---